jbwheatley/pact4s/README.md

 "io.github.jbwheatley" %% "pact4s-scalatest"         % xxx
 ```

+Pact4s is still in the early stages of development!
+Please consider helping us out by contributing or raising issues :)

 ## Writing Consumer Request/Response Pacts

 The modules `pact4s-munit-cats-effect`, `pact4s-weaver` and `pact4s-scalatest` mixins share the following interfaces for defining pacts: